 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, individuals can be victims of domestic violence regardless of age, gender identity, sexual orientation, race, culture, socioeconomic status, or religion; and
+WHEREAS, individuals can become survivors of domestic violence regardless of age, gender identity, sexual orientation, race, culture, socioeconomic status, or religion; and

-WHEREAS, it is critical that those seeking help or services have access to proper care and treatment; and
+WHEREAS, it is critical that those seeking help or services have access to appropriate, equitable, trauma-informed care and services; and